ovinu303/UiPathAutomationACMEWebForm/README.md

 # UiPathAutomationACMEWebForm
-This UiPath project uses nested "Use Application/Browser" activities to first log into the ACME Webpage, navigate to the employees tab, retrieve the details of the first employee in the list from the pop-up, then navigate to a webform where it enters and submits said employee details.
-The UI then returns to to the ACME page and refreshes it.
+Using nested Use Application/Browser cards, this UiPath project create a process which does the following actions in the Modern Design Experience:
+    Opens the Edge browser on ACME web page.
+    Uses the Check Application State activity to see if user is logged in, and performs the log-in process otherwise.
+    Navigates to the Employees tab.
+    Closes the pop-up window.
+    Open the details of the first candidate.
+    Scrapes the Name, Phone, Birthdate and Email of the first candidate from the pop-up window.
+    Closes the candidate window.
+    Opens the web form.
+    Enters the candidate information in the form.
+    Clicks Submit.
+    Click Submit to submit another response.
+    Goes back to ACME webpage and refreshes the ACME window.